Milk or Juice: Effects on Your Baby

 According to pediatrics’ academy, too much juice can be responsible of obesity, dental cavities, diarrhea and sometimes gastrointestinal problems.

-What are the precautions that you should take when administering juice to your child?
+What are the precautions that you should take when administering natural juice to your child?

-- Soft drinks are to be prohibited for kids.
+- Soft drinks are prohibited for kids.
 Those beverages are high in sugar and caffeine that your child doesn’t need at all.
-In addition, they can be responsible of tooth decay and kids may replace their calcium intake with them.
+In addition, they can be responsible of tooth decay and lead to a low intake of calcium since kids will substitute them with milk.

 - Juices should not replace the milk intake.
 Your child should drink around 2 to 3 cups of milk per day.